 Two USMC HR2S-1s were modified as airborne early warning platforms, with a radome under the nose accommodating an AN/APS-20E search radar and an enlarged crew including radar operators.
 These two machines were given the new designation of "HR2S-1W", but the variant was not adopted for service.

 One pre-production HR2S-1 was transferred to the US Army in 1954 for evaluation as the "YH-37".
 The Army was sufficiently impressed by the machine to order 94 similar machines under the designation of "H-37A Mojave" (later "CH-37A"), going into service in 1958.
-Final deliveries of this variant were in May 1960, but 90 of them were then updated up to the end of 1962 to the "H-37B" ("CH-37B") standard, which featured an autostabilization system to allow it to be loaded or unloaded while in hover.
+Final deliveries of this variant were in May 1960; 90 of them were then updated up to the end of 1962 to the "H-37B" ("CH-37B") standard, which featured an autostabilization system to allow it to be loaded or unloaded while in hover.

 The S-56 saw service early in the Vietnam War, being used to recover downed aircraft, helicopters, and other gear.
-The S-56 seems to have been well-regarded, but it was pushing the limits on what could be reasonably done with a piston-powered helicopter -- being expensive to operate and not near as effective as a modern turboshaft-powered helicopter of the same size.
+The S-56 seems to have been well-regarded, but it was pushing the limits on what could be reasonably done with a piston-powered helicopter -- being expensive to operate and not nearly as effective as a modern turboshaft-powered helicopter of the same size.
 Marines called it the "Deuce" for its HR2S designation, though it was also nicknamed the "cross-eyed monster"; the front of the engine pods was often painted white, with an intake on the front of each pod giving the machine its "cross-eyed" appearance.
 Sometimes crews enhanced the "eyes" with imaginative painting, or had the "eyes" painted on their flight helmets to advertise their mount.